 There are terabytes of content that explain how cryptography works, why it's important, and all the different pieces of software that can be used to do it; there is precious little content available that couples concrete threats to data with explicit responses to those threats.
 This title fills that niche.

-By reading this title readers will be provided with a step by step hands-on guide that includes:
+By reading this title readers will be provided with a step by step hands-o

 - Simple descriptions of actual threat scenarios